 - Network Providers accept the Allowed Amount as full payment.
-You do not have to pay the difference between their total charges and the Allowed Amount. - If you use an Out-of-Network Provider, your Plan pays the Allowed Amount and you must pay any balance between the Provider's charge and what your Plan pays.
+You do not have to pay the difference between their total charges and the Allowed Amount. - If Blue Cross approves services with an Out-of-Network Provider for circumstances outside of the situations noted in the Out-of-Network Providers section on page 4, your Plan pays the Allowed Amount and you must pay any balance between the Provider's charge and what your Plan pays.